Iyengar Yoga Retreat with Dr Abhay

 Asanas for both sore throat and fever.

-Symptoms.
-A stuffy nose,moderate headache, cough, feeling of chilliness, slight fever,feeling of discomfert and sore throat.
+Symptoms: A stuffy nose,moderate headache, cough, feeling of chilliness, slight fever,feeling of discomfort and sore throat.

-Causes.
-Improper diet, nervous tension, irregular toilate habits, insufficient exercise,
+Causes: Improper diet, nervous tension, irregular toilet habits, insufficient exercise

 Division Four – Day Four